spaceconcepts/junk/README.md

 # junk

-A kind of conceptual space or just another.
+A kind of time conceptual space or just another timechain.
 However, a nice one.